-Other highlights include the role of Daland Der fliegende Holländer at Hawaii Opera Theatre and New Zealand Opera, Giorgio I Puritani at Boston Lyric Opera and Victorian Opera, and his role debuts as Nick Shadow The Rake’s Progress for Opera New Zealand, Banco Macbeth at Opera North in the UK, and Titurel Parsifal with the City of Birmingham Symphony Orchestra under Andris Nelsons.
+In recent seasons, the artist excelled in the roles of Nettuno, Tempo and Antinoo Il ritorno d’Ulisse in patria at The Grange Festival; he sang the role of Sarastro Die Zauberflöte at Hawaii Opera Theatre; appeared as Quince A Midsummer Night’s Dream at Grand Theatre Geneve, and he travelled to Gothenburg Opera for the role of Claudio Hamlet in a new production by Stephen Langridge.
+Other highlights include the role of Daland Der fliegende Holländer at Hawaii Opera Theatre and New Zealand Opera, Giorgio I Puritani at Boston Lyric Opera and Victorian Opera, Nick Shadow The Rake’s Progress for Opera New Zealand, Banco Macbeth at Opera North (UK), and Titurel Parsifal with the City of Birmingham Symphony Orchestra under Andris Nelsons.

-Other past successes include the artist’s return to Opera Australia as Ramfis Aida, and an appearance at Grant Park Music Festival in Chicago for Beethoven’s Mass in C. He sang Jesus in fully staged performances of St. Matthew Passion in Brisbane and appeared as Seneca in a new production of L’Incoronazione di Poppea in Lille and Dijon.
-Other notable appearances include Theseus in the new production of A Midsummer Night’s Dreamfor English National Opera and as Collatinus The Rape of Lucretia for Opera Norway.
-Additionally, he appeared at Glyndebourne in two other roles: Claggart in their new production of Billy Budd, and Alidoro La Cenerentola.
+Other career successes include Ramfis Aida at Opera Australia, and Beethoven’s Mass in C at Grant Park Music Festival in Chicago.
+He sang Jesus in a fully staged performances of St. Matthew Passion in Brisbane and Seneca L’Incoronazione di Poppea in Lille and Dijon.
+Other notable appearances include Theseus in the new production of A Midsummer Night’s Dream for English National Opera and as Collatinus The Rape of Lucretia for Opera Norway.
+He appeared at Glyndebourne in two roles: Claggart in a new production of Billy Budd, and Alidoro La Cenerentola.
 He sang his first Wotan in Das Rheingold with the Auckland Philharmonic to critical acclaim.